LaMarcus Aldridge burns, the Rockets offense crashes and the Spurs take Game 3

 Houston would never get closer than nine after that, stumbling down the stretch with missed shots, turnovers and technical fouls as they sputtered to the finish line.
 By the final buzzer, the Rockets seemed a million miles removed from the confident, composed and lethal offensive machine that took the Spurs apart just five nights earlier.

-San Antonio has changed the tone, tempo and tenor of this series, limiting high-powered Houston to just 99.7 points per 100 possessions over the past two games, effectively turning one of the game’s most explosive attacks into something below than the league-worst Philadelphia 76ers’ offense.
+San Antonio has changed the tone, tempo and tenor of this series, limiting high-powered Houston to just 99.7 points per 100 possessions over the past two games, effectively turning one of the game’s most explosive attacks into something below the league-worst Philadelphia 76ers’ offense.
 The Spurs have done so by figuring out how to use something that looked like a weakness — Pop’s preference toward playing two bigs together, which seemed a recipe for disaster against small-ball-loving Houston — into a weapon.

 With Leonard shadowing Harden, the Spurs’ other perimeter defenders staying attached to Houston’s wing shooters, and San Antonio’s big men playing back on the pick-and-roll, Popovich is aiming to do everything he can to invite the Rockets into the area between the 3-point arc and the front of the rim, and forcing them to make shots over very big dudes standing directly in front of them with their arms up.